ypa/doolay/docs/worklog.md

 - Added page for Wynee Myanmar and her experience page on the demo site.
 - Checked out wagtail-bakery-demo-with-calendar app.
 It uses django-scheduler, but incomplete.
 - Researched django-scheduler and swingtime.
+- Checked out wagtaildemo on mac mini/ get vagrant to work.
+Looking at Event page.